Patients and Visitors

 Marta’s early therapy included regular care with an occupational medicine physician and home visits from a physical therapist and nurse.
 “I was getting good care, but there was a hump I just couldn’t get over,” she says.

 Marta’s doctor arranged a referral to the Franciscan Chronic Pain Management Program with the goals of improving her physical mobility, learning coping skills and reducing reliance on pain medication.
-“Our program focuses on giving individuals the tools and knowledge they need to cope with pain and to improve their ability to function and quality of life,” says Frederick W. Silver, PhD, the program’s coordinator.
+The program focuses on giving individuals the tools and knowledge they need to cope with pain and to improve their ability to function and quality of life.